 Another option is to check the website of your state’s gaming regulator.
 The states that have legalized online sports betting to date maintain publicly-viewable lists of all licensed operators.
 For example, the NJDGE provides just such a list on this page showing all legal betting sites in New Jersey.

-Consider Online Sportsbooks That Partner with the PGA
+Choose Sports Betting Sites That Partner with the PGA

 Moving beyond the basics of safety and legality, something else to consider is looking for betting sites in your state that are partnered with the PGA for data sharing and promotional purposes.
 A trend that emerged fairly quickly after sports betting was legalized in the United States was for the major sports leagues to form advertising and data sharing partnerships with major gaming companies.